April 18, 2021

 This report shows:

-- A breakdown of all meets by privacy and specifically a proportion between transparent and non-transparent meets.
+- A breakdown of all topics by privacy and specifically a proportion between transparent and non-transparent topics.

 - A breakdown by users.
-You can see who tends to schedule more transparent vs non-transparent meets.
+You can see who tends to schedule more transparent vs non-transparent topics.

 - Privacy change over time, so you can track how transparency improves over time.

 You can generate the report by clicking on your user avatar and then